 Here is a list of used Mini purchase questions we've collected that may help.

-2006 MCS PW/B, 15% pulley, JCW CAI, ALTA 22mm rear sway bar, custom air plate diverter, DINAN front strut tower brace, Cravenspeed dipstick, no visible signs of chrome, original owner.
-Cofounder www.SooperCooperinfo.com-a very complete MINI aftermarket/DIY/information library.
+2006 MCS PW/B, 15% pulley, JCW CAI, ALTA 22mm rear sway bar, custom air plate diverter, DINAN front strut tower brace, Cravenspeed dipstick, original owner.
+Cofounder www.SooperCooperinfo.com-just might be the most complete first generation MINI aftermarket/DIY/information library.

 2003 MCS with 63,000 miles and no major issues.
 When I was looking I knew I did not want a 2002.
 Some say even 2003 models have problems that still need working out but I guess my very late production 2003 had those addressed.
 I personally would steer clear of any 2002-2006 standard cooper just because of the midlands transmission.
 I also would not want a CVT because I have read about a lot of problems with those.
 However any online forum will only have the people with problems posting.
 If a car works then the owner won't post anything because its suppose to work and thats what is expected.